flower-org/phraser/README.md

   - https://github.com/RobTillaart/Adler
 - PolarSSL and Dhiru Kholia for PBKDF2 and SHA256
   - https://github.com/kholia/PKCS5_PBKDF2
-- Hyeon Kim for Tiny Red-Black Tree (modified version in use)
+- Hyeon Kim for Tiny Red-Black Tree (extended version in use)
   - https://github.com/simnalamburt/tiny-rbtree
 - marekweb for Arraylist and Hashtable in C (modified version in use)
   - https://github.com/marekweb/datastructs-c